OFDM communication model based on QPSK

 println("BER: $(BER.value[end])")

-As we can see, the error is zero, so the system works correctly.
+As we can see, the error is zero, which means that the system is working correctly.

-To summarise, this model clearly demonstrates how QPSK and OFDM can be combined to improve the performance of communication systems under interference and bandwidth constraints.
+To summarize, this model clearly demonstrates how QPSK and OFDM can be combined to improve the performance of communication systems in conditions of interference and limited bandwidth.